Porcine epizootic diarrhea

 PED

-Porcine epizootic diarrhea (PED) or epizootic virus diarrhea (EVD) is a diarrheal disease of pigs caused by coronaviruses that can be associated with a high mortality rate, especially in young piglets.
-Epidemic incidence of PED has been reported in North America since 2013.
-In 2014, acute outbreaks were reported in Germany; in Austria, the virus was detected on a farm in fattening pigs of German origin:
+Porcine epizootic diarrhoea (PED) or epizootic viral diarrhoea (EVD) is a diarrhoeal disease of pigs caused by coronaviruses, which can be associated with a high mortality rate, particularly in young piglets.
+Epidemic outbreaks of PED have been reported in North America since 2013.
+Acute outbreaks were reported in Germany in 2014; in Austria, the virus was detected in one farm in fattening pigs of German origin:

-Other names for this infectious disease are Epidemic Viral Diarrhea (EVD) and currently in the American literature "Novel Swine Enteric Coronavirus Disease (SEDC).
-Only pigs are susceptible to this virus; there is no risk of infection to humans or other domestic animals.
-Infection occurs through virus-containing feces via the so-called faecal-oral route of infection.
-After experimental infection, the first signs of illness may appear as early as 36 hours.
+Only pigs are susceptible to this virus; there is no risk of infection for humans or other domestic animals.
+Infection occurs through faeces containing the virus via the faecal-oral route of infection.
+After experimental infection, the first signs of illness can appear after just 36 hours.
 If the pathogen is introduced into a naive herd, the typical signs of disease are visible within 3-5 days.

 Spread

-PED virus was detected for the first time in Austria at the end of 2014.
-The detection and molecular biological determination of the virus was carried out at the Institute for Veterinary Investigations of the AGES in Mödling.
-The case report of this first occurrence of PED in Austria was published in the journal BMC Veterinary Research in January 2016 (Steinrigl et al, First detection, clinical presentation and phylogenetic characterization of Porcine epidemic diarrhea virus in Austria, BMC Veterinary Research (2015) 11:310 DOI 10.1186/s12917-015-0624-1).
+PED virus was first detected in Austria at the end of 2014.
+The detection and molecular biological determination of the virus was carried out at the Institute for Veterinary Investigations of AGES in Mödling.
+The case report on this first occurrence of PED in Austria was published in January 2016 in the journal BMC Veterinary Research (Steinrigl et al., First detection, clinical presentation and phylogenetic characterisation of Porcine epidemic diarrhea virus in Austria, BMC Veterinary Research (2015) 11:310 DOI 10.1186/s12917-015-0624-1).

-Recently, several acute outbreaks were reported in Germany, first in fattening pigs, but now also in suckling piglets.
-Mortality was low in fattening pigs, but up to 70% in suckling piglets.
-All sequencing available to date from the acute cases that occurred in Germany shows a high genetic match to the less pathogenic variant of the strains that occurred in the United States.
+Acute outbreaks in Germany initially affected fattening pigs, but later also suckling piglets.
+Mortality was low in fattening pigs, but up to 70 % in suckling piglets.
+All available sequencing from the acute cases that occurred in Germany show a high genetic similarity to the less pathogenic variant of the strains that occurred in the USA.
+At present, cases of the disease in fattening herds are mainly described during the cold season.

-The clinical expression of the disease symptoms and their course are strongly dependent on the age of the affected animals and the immunity situation of the herd and are described as follows:
+The clinical manifestation of the disease symptoms and their course are strongly dependent on the age of the affected animals and the immunity status of the herd and are described as follows:

-- If the animals of a herd had no contact with the virus until virus introduction (so-called naive or fully susceptible herd), the following symptoms appear in suckling piglets (1-28 days of life): almost 100% of the animals become ill with vomiting; the piglets have acute watery diarrhea.
-As a result of the severe loss of fluid and the resulting acidosis (hyperacidity of the blood), 50-80% of the piglets may die.
+• If the animals in a herd had no contact with the virus before the virus was introduced (so-called naive or fully susceptible herd), the following symptoms are seen in suckling piglets (1-28 days of life): Almost 100% of the animals fall ill with vomiting; the piglets have acute watery diarrhoea.
+As a result of the severe loss of fluids and the resulting acidosis (hyperacidity of the blood), 50-80% of the piglets can die

-- If the animals are already older, much fewer animals die (1-3 %).
-Symptoms of diarrhea and loss of appetite can be observed in pigs of all ages, including breeding sows.
+• If the animals are already older, far fewer animals die (1-3%).
+Symptoms of diarrhoea and loss of appetite can be observed in pigs of all ages, including breeding sows

-- Once the herd has overcome the acute disease event (so-called endemic disease event), the animals' performance returns to approximately normal and diarrhea only occasionally occurs in older or weaned piglets (3rd-6th week of life).
+• Once the herd has overcome the acute disease (so-called endemic disease), the animals' performance almost returns to normal and diarrhoea only occasionally occurs in older or weaned piglets (3rd-6th week of life).

 Prevention

-Since the virus is transmitted mainly by infected pigs, feces or objects contaminated with feces (manure, shoes, transport vehicles), attention must be paid to compliance with strict biosecurity or hygiene measures such as cleaning and disinfection of contaminated housing, objects and means of transport.
-The focus, of course, is on precautionary measures, especially when moving animals from affected stables or regions to unaffected countries and regions.
-Vaccines are already available in Asia and America, but their effectiveness is controversial.
+As the virus is mainly transmitted through infected pigs, faeces or objects contaminated with faeces (manure, shoes, transport vehicles), strict biosecurity and hygiene measures such as cleaning and disinfection of contaminated stables, objects and means of transport must be observed.
+Of course, precautionary measures take centre stage, especially when moving animals from affected stables or regions to unaffected countries and regions.
+Vaccines are already available in Asia and America, although their effectiveness is the subject of controversial debate.

 Diagnostic